Next German finance minister Scholz has big shoes to fill

 In December, he grew irritated by repeated questions from Die Welt about his failure to challenge Schulz for the party’s leadership after it eked out the worst election result since Germany became a federal republic in 1949.

 “I don’t like the tendency to let personnel issues overshadow important issues of substance,” he told the paper.
-“The SPD suffered a serious loss and we have to analyse clearly what went wrong.
+“The SPD suffered a serious loss and we have to analyze clearly what went wrong.
 At the same time, we have to discuss how we can live up to our responsibility for the country.
 The game of who loves whom doesn’t help us there.”
-(Additonal reporting by Michael Nienaber; Editing by Kevin Liffey)